kri-pa08/Animated-Coffee-Shop-Website/README.md

-animatd offee shop website with HTML CSS and JavaScript
+animate offee shop website with HTML CSS and JavaScript